 If one year out of programme is agreed between F1 and F2, the trainee will have, in principle, the right to return to their Foundation Training Programme after that year is over, assuming that the model of foundation training is still in operation.
-They will be required to participate fully in the F2 allocation process according to the timetable set for the year prior to restarting their programme or to apply competitively within any new training system that has replaced foundation training.
+They will be required to engage in the F2 allocation process prior to re-starting their programme or to apply competitively within any new training system that has replaced foundation training.

-Trainees must inform the Head of Peninsula Foundation School of their intention to return to the programme by the end of January in the year they will start their F2 programme.
-Failure to take this positive action of returning the request document by the required date will mean that the trainee will not have a guaranteed F2 training opportunity within the School on their return.
-Under these circumstances, the returning trainee would need to apply for an F2 appointment in open competition.
+Doctors must inform the Peninsula Foundation School Manager of their intention to return to the programme by the beginning of January in the year they will start their F2 programme in August.
+Failure to take this positive action of confirming their intention to return by the required date will mean that the trainee will not have a guaranteed F2 training opportunity within the School on their return.
+Under these circumstances, the returning trainee would need to apply for an F2 appointment in open competition

-A trainee may choose to withdraw permanently from a Foundation Training Programme although, before so doing, they should receive careers counselling from an appropriate source, for example, the Peninsula Careers Team, and careful counselling and advice from their educational supervisor, Trust Foundation Programme Director or Head of Peninsula Foundation School.
-Any trainee choosing to withdraw permanently from the programme should complete the School’s Withdrawal Form.
+A Foundation Doctor may choose to withdraw permanently from a Foundation Training Programme although, before so doing, they should receive careers counselling from an appropriate source, for example, the South West Careers Team, and careful counselling and advice from their educational supervisor, Trust Foundation Programme Director or Peninsula Foundation School Director.
+Any Foundation Doctor choosing to withdraw permanently from the programme should complete the School’s Withdrawal Form.

-A doctor who has applied for a F2 allocation in their original Foundation Training Programme or School will be expected to take it up and must not withdraw from it unless there is clear agreement from the Head of Foundation School to do so.
+A doctor who has applied for a F2 allocation in their original Foundation Training Programme or School will be expected to take it up.
 The doctor will be expected to conform to contractual obligations regarding notification of resignation as laid down in national terms and conditions of service.
-Foundation trainees need to be aware of the GMC strictures relating to accepting posts and then refusing them, without time for adequate arrangements to be made to meet patient and service needs (Good Medical Practice (2013), paragraph 38).
+Foundation doctors need to be aware of the GMC strictures relating to accepting posts and then refusing them, without time for adequate arrangements to be made to meet patient and service needs (Good Medical Practice (2013), paragraph 38).

-If, after discussion, a doctor decides to go ahead with their request to take time out, then the trainee should complete a TOFP proforma.
+If, after discussion, a doctor decides to go ahead with their request to take time out, then the doctor should complete a Time Out of Training proforma (available from the school).
 This should be sent to the Foundation School Manager.
-The deadline for receipt of applications will be advertised on the website but will usually be in November of the F1 year.
-This deadline must be adhered to unless there are extenuating circumstances e.g. new health/personal reasons.
+The deadline for receipt of applications will be advised annually in an email sent out to all FY1 doctors around November each year.
+Please look out for this email.
+This deadline must be adhered to unless there are extenuating circumstances e.g., new health/personal reasons.

-Receipt of the TOFP will be acknowledged within 5 working days.
+Receipt of the Time Out of Training proforma will be acknowledged within 5 working days.